kimfucious/netlify-forms-formik/README.md

 3. Retrieve the reCaptcha response
 4. Submit the form data along with the reCaptcha response.

-To do that, I've leveraged the built-in callback functions of `Reaptcha` along with some React Hooks.
+To do that, I've leveraged the built-in callback functions of `reaptcha` along with some React Hooks.

-The Reaptcha block looks like this:
+The `reaptcha` block looks like this:

 ```jsx
 <Reaptcha